 Marsupials, a distinct group from bears, are characterized by giving birth to underdeveloped young that continue their growth and development inside the mother's pouch.
 Koalas exhibit this reproductive behavior like their marsupial relatives, differentiating them from bears.

 Furthermore, as the only surviving member of the family Phascolarctidae, their closest relative is the common Wombat.
-This is why they also share more similarities with closely related Australian animals like Kangaroos and Wallabies.
+A "koala bear" also shares similarities with closely related Australian animals like Kangaroos and Wallabies.

 A closer look at the Koala's diet and biological features reveals even more differences.
 For instance, Koalas are strictly herbivores, while bears are omnivores with diverse food sources.
 Additionally, Koalas have two opposable thumbs on each front paw, whereas bears have five non-opposable digits.

-Wild Koalas are commonly found in eastern and southeastern Australia's highly diverse eucalyptus forests.
-Most home ranges (a patch of the forest inhabited by a Koala) are in Queensland, New South Wales, Victoria, and South Australia.
+Wild Koalas are commonly found in southeastern and eastern Australia in diverse eucalyptus forests.
+Most home ranges (a patch of the forest where koalas live) are in Queensland, New South Wales, Victoria, and South Australia.

 Koalas have ingeniously adapted to the challenges posed by their primary food source, eucalyptus.
 Most creatures find these leaves unpalatable and dangerous due to their high toxin content and low nutritional value.
-However, these unique mammals thrive on this toxic eucalyptus diet5, thanks to their specialized digestive system.
+However, a koala's digestive system allows them to thrive on this toxic eucalyptus diet, thanks to their specialized digestive system.

 Their Caecum, an extended pouch-like section in the digestive tract, spans approximately 6.5 feet long and functions as a fermentation chamber.
 This is where bacteria break down the fibrous plant material koalas eat, which enables them to extract the maximum amount of nutrients and water from their limited diet.